Working International Student

 student assignments and tax

 Remember that the tax year ends on 30 June.
 Make sure that you lodge your tax return on or before 31 October.
-However, if you need more time, we can help you out, so your deadline is extended.
-If it is your first time to lodge a tax return, we highly suggest that you read our guide.
+If you need more time, using a registered tax agent (like us) can extend your deadline.
+If this is your first time lodging a tax return, we recommend checking out our comprehensive guide to make the process easier.

 Purple curve down